 ./manage.py populate_analytics_db before looking at

 The relevant files are:

-- analytics/views.py: All chart data requests from the /stats page call get_chart_data in this file.
-The bottom half of this file (with all the raw sql queries) is for a different page (/activity), not related to /stats.
+analytics/views/stats.py: All chart data requests from the /stats page call get_chart_data in this file.

 Tips and tricks:

 $.getto fetch data from the backend.
 You can grep through

 stats.tsto find examples of this.

 Unless a graph has a ton of data, it is typically better to just redraw it when something changes (e.g. in the various aggregation click handlers) rather than to use retrace or relayout or do other complicated things.
 Performance on the

 /statspage is nice but not critical, and we’ve run into a lot of small bugs when trying to use Plotly’s retrace/relayout.

 There is a way to access raw d3 functionality through Plotly, though it isn’t documented well.